 Religious Order are the most structured and Hierarchical orders which priests may belong to.
 There is a strong emphasis on becoming a member of the clergy, a Priest who is ordained both by their god and their superiors.
 Most typical among monotheistic Holy Faiths, Religious Orders also tend to carry with them increasing degrees of governance.
 Within a strict Theocracy, the clergy may be among the most powerful offices of state.

-The Religious Order based title ups for Priests are as follows:
+The titles awarded by a Religious Order are as follows:

 |Title||Level||Qualifications||Rewards & Consequences|

 Cults tend to worship their leaders as much as whatever power their leaders claim to serve.
 The ultimate goal of any Cult Priest is to reach a point where they become the personification of that power and gain the devotion of a multitude of followers.
 Some even go so far as to claim they are power incarnate, god in flesh.
 With personal power at its core, many Cults will be involved in Psionic Faiths due to its emphasis on self.
 However the path to personal power can also be easily forged by an individual willing to offer their soul to demonic forces.
 Cults are extremely dangerous, and if growing large enough can topple governments and destroy empires.
 Thankfully most cults operate in secret or on the fringes of society.

 The titles awarded by a Cult are as follows: